kfelter/accel_hat/README.md

-# accel_hat
-app for displaying and recording accelerometer data with the raspberry pi sense hat
+This is an app for displaying and recording accelerometer data with the raspberry pi sense hat

 # Controls
 | Button | Action | Detail |